ReactionMechanismGenerator/ARC/docs/source/advanced.rst

 If turned on, ARC will spawn another optimization job after the first one converges with a fine grid settings, using the already optimized geometry.

+It is also possible to instruct ARC not to run the first optimization job and instead go straight to the fine optimization.
+To do this, set ``fine: True`` but ``opt: False``.

 Note that this argument is called ``fine`` in ARC, although in practice it directs the ESS to use an **ultrafine** grid.
 See, for example, `this study`__ describing the importance of a DFT grid.